htran2isnotadev/not-in-the-mizu5/README.md

 Clone this repository and copy the three folders into Simply Love theme's root folder.
 After that edit Screens/Overlay/Death/default.xml and add `<Layer File="Mizu5" />` inside the ActorFrame dictionary.

+Once done and the game boots up fine without errors, simply press 5 in gameplay to change the death overlay.

 ## Credits
 Official Akiyama Mizuki's "失われてしまったもの" four-star card art from the game Project Sekai: Colorful Stage ft.
 Hatsune Miku.